gnustep/tools-windows-msvc/README.md

     # link object file into executable
     clang `gnustep-config --base-libs` -ldispatch -o test.exe test.o

-The  `clang-cl` driver can also be used to build Objective-C code, but requires prefixing some of the options using the `-Xclang` modifier to pass them directly to Clang:
+Alternatively, `clang-cl.exe` can be used to build Objective-C code directly in a Visual Studio environment like the "x64 Native Tools Command Prompt".
+Note that this requires prefixing some of the required compiler flags with `-Xclang` to pass them directly to Clang:

     # build test.m to produce an object file test.obj
     clang-cl -I C:\GNUstep\x64\Debug\include -fobjc-runtime=gnustep-2.0 -Xclang -fexceptions -Xclang -fobjc-exceptions -fblocks -DGNUSTEP -DGNUSTEP_WITH_DLL -DGNUSTEP_RUNTIME=1 -D_NONFRAGILE_ABI=1 -D_NATIVE_OBJC_EXCEPTIONS /MDd /c test.m